 Another implication of the changing paradigm is a shift to multi-hazard approach that seeks to consider all hazards that contribute towards risk in a given area.
-Rather than focusing on implications of a single hazard, the new paradigm considers key questions for complex disaster scenarios: (1) What might possibly happen?
+Rather than focussing on implications of a single hazard, the new paradigm considers key questions for complex disaster scenarios: (1) What might possibly happen?
 (2) How likely it is?
 (3) What damage, injury and loss may result?
 (4) What will be the impact of the event? and (5) What can be done about it?^{cv}

-Furthermore, the critical link between disaster risk reduction and factors of sustainability are more likely to be addressed by a local rather than central authority.
+Furthermore, the critical link between DRR and factors of sustainability are more likely to be addressed by a local rather than central authority.
 Reaching out to local governments to help them build capacity, acquire knowledge and resources and provide them with decision-making authority is essential for loss reduction in hazardous events and building resilience in human settlements.^{cvi}

-Appendix 3: Global financial institutions' engagement with climate change
+Appendix 3: Global Financial Institutions' Engagement with Climate Change

-The World Bank is increasingly paying attention to the long term impacts of climate change on countries' development trajectories.
+The World Bank is increasingly paying attention to the long term impacts of CC on countries' development trajectories.
 Through climate-dedicated finance, the World Bank is working to support climate actions in country-led development processes; mobilise concessional and innovative finance; facilitate the development of market-based financing mechanisms; leverage private sector resources and support development and deployment of new technologies; in addition to stepping up policy research and knowledge building.
 It is also piloting innovative climate risk insurance.

-The World Bank report titled "Turn Down the Heat: Why a 4°C Warmer World Must be Avoided," warns of a 4°C warmer world marked by extreme heat-waves, declining global food stocks, loss of ecosystems and biodiversity, and life-threatening sea level rise.
-Moreover, adverse effects of a warming climate are "tilted against many of the world's poorest regions" and likely to undermine development efforts and global development goals, says the study by the Potsdam Institute for Climate Impact Research and Climate Analytics, on behalf of the World Bank.
+The World Bank report titled 'Turn Down the Heat: Why a 4°C Warmer World Must be Avoided,' warns of a 4°C warmer world marked by extreme heat-waves, declining global food stocks, loss of ecosystems and biodiversity, and life-threatening sea level rise.
+Moreover, adverse effects of a warming climate are 'tilted against many of the world's poorest regions' and likely to undermine development efforts and global development goals, says the study by the Potsdam Institute for Climate Impact Research and Climate Analytics, on behalf of the World Bank.

-The report, reviewed by some of the world's top scientists, is being released ahead of the next comprehensive study by the Intergovernmental Panel on Climate Change (IPCC) in 2013/14, and follows the Bank's own Strategic Framework for Development and Climate Change in 2008 and the World Development Report on climate change in 2010.
+The report, reviewed by some of the world's top scientists, is being released ahead of the next comprehensive study by the IPCC in 2013/14, and follows the Bank's own Strategic Framework for Development and Climate Change in 2008 and the World Development Report on CC in 2010.

-Action on many fronts by the major global financial institutions represents the shift underway, which recognises the impact climate change will have on development projects in the long run.
-IFC, MIGA, and all World Bank regions have developed climate change strategies or/and business plans.
-More than 60% of all new Country Assistance or Country Partnership Strategies in fiscal year 2009 substantively addressed climate-related issues.
+Action on many fronts by the major global financial institutions represents the shift underway, which recognises the impact CC will have on development projects in the long run.
+IFC, MIGA, and all World Bank regions have developed CC strategies or/and business plans.
+More than 60 per cent of all new Country Assistance or Country Partnership Strategies in fiscal year 2009 substantively addressed climate-related issues.
 There is continued growth in energy efficiency and renewable energy financing.
-At the same time, significant progress with new and innovative financing such as the Climate Investment Funds, the Forest Carbon Partnership Facility, climate risk management products, and "Green Bonds" has been witnessed.
+At the same time, significant progress with new and innovative financing such as the Climate Investment Funds, the Forest Carbon Partnership Facility, climate risk management products, and 'Green Bonds' has been witnessed.
 Rapid build-up in research & knowledge includes a global study on the Economics of Adaptation to Climate Change, which was initiated in 2008 and launched in 2010.
-Several regional and sectoral flagship reports that address climate change issues were recently completed.
+Several regional and sectoral flagship reports that address CC issues were recently completed.
 Knowledge dissemination for key emerging technologies, such as Concentrated Solar Power and Smart Grids is underway.
 Low carbon country case studies designed to explore options for lower carbon development have been prepared for Mexico, are in final review stages for Brazil and India, and are underway for South Africa, Indonesia, and Poland.

-Appendix 4: City climate adaptation projects
+Appendix 4: City Climate Adaptation Projects